 What is more valuable per gram than gold?

 Gold has survived the test of time as a protector of wealth, but that doesn't mean other items are currently more valuable than it.
-Some of these items are perfectly possible to obtain, others will likely kill you if you possess them.
-Here's a simple list with their respective prices per gram:
+Some of these items can be obtained; others will likely kill you if you possess them.
+Here's a simple list with their respective prices per gram.
+These figures were correct at the time of writing in 2022.

-A “yo-yo” platinum group metal which has recently been cheaper than gold, but has shot up in price over the last 4 years due to industrial demand and geopolitics.
+A 'yo-yo' platinum group metal has recently been cheaper than gold, but its price has shot up over the last four years due to industrial demand and geopolitics.

 Da Hong Pao Tea - £1,000 per gram